A1Liu/a1liu/README.md

 ```
 .
 ├── install ---- Scripts to install this configuration on a new machine
+    └── undo ---- Scripts that are run at startup
 ├── neovim ----- Vim configuration settings
 ├── shell ------ Configurations used by shell sessions
 └── startup ---- Scripts that are run at startup